-Windigo Tribal Council, itself, was the driving force behind the creation of Wataynikaneyap (Watay) Power is a licensed transmission company owned by 22 First Nation communities, created through a partnership with Goldcorp which wanted to address brown-out issues because of capacity problems with aging power line transmission infrastructure.
+Windigo Tribal Council, itself, was the driving force behind the creation of Wataynikaneyap (Watay) Power, a licensed transmission company owned by 22 First Nation communities, created through a partnership with Goldcorp.
+The mining company wanted to address brown-out issues because of capacity problems with aging power line transmission infrastructure.

 Construction on the massive $1.35 billion transmission project to connect Musselwhite and 17 remote communities to the Ontario grid for the first time begins in the spring of 2018.

 “In terms of getting large projects done, yes, we do have experience,” said Wesley.

 Many of the communities have historically always shared the resources on the lands north of the Area of the Undertaking – north of the 51st parallel – that’s twice the size of France.